 Attendants want immediate access to the latest details of the meeting, not a dozen inside jokes that they have to sift through to find necessary details.
-Give your prayer group—and every group in your church—the gift of clarity and ease for attendants.
+Give your prayer group—and every group in your community—the gift of clarity and ease for attendants.

 Second, more people will hear about your prayer meeting!

 You don’t have to rely on “word of mouth” for others to hear about your meeting.
 Anyone looking at events will see your meeting pop up on the app.

 “Is there a prayer meeting I can attend?
 Who leads it?
 How can I get information about it?”